augustovictor/software-architecture-specialization/README.md

 #### RPC (Remote Procedure Call)

-Middleware: Type of architecture used to facilitate communications of services available and requests for these services between two applications that are operating on environmentally different systems.
+It is a form of middleware: Type of architecture used to facilitate communications of services available and requests for these services between two applications that are operating on environmentally different systems.

 RPC primary components:
 - IDL (interface definition language)